eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 The execution layer client acts as an _execution engine_ and exposes the Engine API, an authenticated endpoint, which connects to the consensus layer client.
 The engine is also referred to as the external consensus engine by the execution layer clients.
 The execution layer client can be only driven by a single consensus layer, but a consensus layer client implementations can connect to multiple execution layer clients for redundancy.
 The Engine API uses the JSON-RPC interface over HTTP and requires authentication via a [JWT](https://jwt.io/introduction) token.
 Additionally the Engine JSON-RPC is not exposed to anyone besides the consensus layer.
 However, it's important to note that the JWT is primarily used for authenticating the Payload, i.e. Sender is the consensus layer client, it does not encrypt the traffic.

-### ForkChoice Updated

-### NewPayload Updated
+TODO: breif overview on new payload and forchoice

-## Boot nodes Network Bootup
+## Boot Nodes and Network Bootup

 ## Execution Layer's BlockChain

-### Internal Consensus Engines
+## Internal Consensus Engines

 The execution layer has its own consensus engine to work with its own copy of the beacon chain.
 The execution layer consensus engine is known as ethone and has about half the functionality of the full fledged consensus engine of the consensus layer.

+### Geth

-The algorithm agnostic interface of the consensus engine in execution layer has these functions
+In Geth, the algorithm agnostic interface of the consensus engine in execution layer has these functions

 | Function                                                                                                               | Beacon (Proof-of-stake)                                                                                                                                                                                                                                                                                                                  | Clique (Proof-of-authority)                                                                                                                                                                                                                                                                                                                                                                                                                                                | Ethash (Proof-of-work) |
 | ---------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------- |